Tilman Pass Trek - 20 Day

 • Pick-up from the airport and transportation to the hotel.

-• (100% Waterproof) Duffle bag to keep your personal belongings and things to be carried by the porter.
+• (100% Waterproof) A duffel bag to keep your personal belongings and things to be carried by the porter.

-• 3 times meal and tea/coffee during the trek.
+• 3 times a meal and tea/coffee during the trek.

 • Professional guide, assistant guide, and porters (size of the travel groups) during the trek.